pdubslax/pdubslax.github.io/_posts/2020-10-12-mnf-preview-week-5.md

 ---
 layout: post
-title: Monday/Tuesday Night Football - Fantasy Preview - Week 5
+title: Monday Night Football - Fantasy Preview - Week 5
 ---

 A weekly newsletter for members of the Harry Koch Memorial Cup Fantasy Football league - all others will have their **TONSILS REINSERTED**